-During 2017, a total of 35 duplicate samples were collected for non-radiological analyses and 23 duplicates were collected for radiologic analyses.
+During 2018, a total of 90 duplicate samples were collected for non-radiological analyses and 128 duplicates were collected for radiologic analyses.
 Not all parameters were analyzed in every duplicate.
 The parameters in each duplicate were consistent with those required for the specific program the duplicate was monitoring.
-Of the 2,217 parameters analyzed, only 21 (0.09 percent) of the non-radiologic analyses failed to meet QA criteria.
-For the radiologic parameters, only three of the 97 parameters (three percent) failed to meet QA criteria.
+Of the 3,647 parameters analyzed, only 13 (0.004 percent) of the non-radiologic analyses failed to meet QA criteria.
+For the radiologic parameters, 28 of 414 parameters (6.8 percent) failed to meet QA criteria.
 The results are indicative of consistency with the contract analytical laboratories and sampling methods, resulting in valid, reproducible data.

 Matrix spike and matrix spike duplicates are used to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
 Matrix spikes are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2017 for routine matrices such as water and soil.
+No significant matrix effects were observed in 2018 for routine matrices such as water and soil.
 Non-routine matrices, such as oil, exhibited the expected matrix issues.